Introduction

 "method": "v_getProofReceipt",

-"id": "<proof request hash>",
+"hash": "<proof request hash>",

 }

-There are three possible results: pending
+There are two possible results: pending

 .